DorcasOla/DorcasOla/README.md

 - 👋 Hi, I’m @DorcasOla
-- 👀 I’m interested in providing IT solutions especially in the Health Industry.
+- 👀 I’m interested in providing IT solutions for Healthcare
 - 🌱 I’m currently learning to become a full-stack engineer
 - 💞️ I want to collaborate on building cutting-edge, dynamic, and responsive applications.
 - 📫 How to reach me dorcasolatunde89@gmail.com